jaegertracing/jaeger/GOVERNANCE.md

-A new maintainer must be proposed by an existing maintainer by sending a message to the [jaeger-tracing@googlegroups.com](https://groups.google.com/forum/#!forum/jaeger-tracing) mail list containing the following information:
+A new maintainer must be proposed by an existing maintainer by sending a message to the [jaeger-tracing@googlegroups.com](https://groups.google.com/forum/#!forum/jaeger-tracing) mailing list containing the following information:

   * nominee's first and last name,
   * nominee's email address and GitHub user name,